Parent Testimonials and FAQ

 • My kids have become excellent swimmers and LOVE swimming because of their time at NCDC.”

-• “New Country provided our family with substantial financial aid—without which my son would have never been able to attend camp.
-His father, our sole breadwinner, has been out of work for nearly a year due to COVID.
-He works in commercial construction and not a lot of office buildings in NYC are being built or renovated right now!
-In any case, we were blown away by the generosity of your financial support and we are incredibly grateful for it.
+• “New Country provided our family with substantial financial aid—without which my son would have never been able to attend camp. …We were blown away by the generosity of your financial support and we are incredibly grateful for it.
 [He] just said to me, I loved my time at New Country Last summer.
 I want to go there again!
 Fingers crossed that he’ll be able to attend again.”

 • Our son loves NCDC.
 He even said yesterday that he would like to go to college at NCDC.
 He’s made wonderful friends since the beginning and keeps adding new friends to the mix.